The Million Dollar Piano

-The Million Dollar Piano was a concert residency by British musician Elton John, which took place at The Colosseum at Caesars Palace in Las Vegas, Nevada, United States.
+The Million Dollar Piano was a concert residency by British musician Elton John, which took place at The Colosseum at Caesars Palace on the Las Vegas Strip in Paradise, Nevada, United States.
 It was John's second concert residency in Las Vegas after The Red Piano.

 Home media

 The Million Dollar Piano was recorded in February 2012 at a sell out show at the Colosseum at Caesars Palace in Las Vegas.
 The film was broadcast to cinemas across the world in April 2014 before being released on home media on July 1, 2014.
 The Blu-ray and DVD both feature additional songs from John's tour in Kyiv.
 The set also features a behind-the-scenes look at 'The Making of The Million Dollar Piano'.
 Both the DVD and Blu-ray releases have been praised for their video and sound quality.

 Set list

 This set list is representative of most of the performances of the residency.